National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Pursuant to section 605(b) of the Regulatory Flexibility Act (RFA), the Chief Counsel for Regulation of the Department of Commerce has certified to the Chief Counsel for Advocacy of the Small Business Administration that this action would not have a significant economic impact on a substantial number of small entities.
-Point Blue is the sole entity that would be subject to the requirements in these regulations, and Point Blue is not a small governmental jurisdiction, small organization, or small business, as defined by the RFA.
+Pursuant to section 605(b) of the Regulatory Flexibility Act (RFA), the Chief Counsel for Regulation of the Department of Commerce has certified to the Chief Counsel for Advocacy of the Small Business Administration that this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.
+Point Blue is the sole entity that would be subject to the requirements in these proposed regulations, and Point Blue is not a small governmental jurisdiction, small organization, or small business, as defined by the RFA.
 Because of this certification, a regulatory flexibility analysis is not required and none has been prepared.

-This final rule contains a collection-of-information requirement subject to the provisions of the Paperwork Reduction Act (PRA).
+This proposed rule contains a collection-of-information requirement subject to the provisions of the Paperwork Reduction Act (PRA).
 Notwithstanding any other provision of law, no person is required to respond to nor shall a person be subject to a penalty for failure to comply with a collection of information subject to the requirements of the PRA unless that collection of information displays a currently valid OMB control number.
 These requirements have been approved by OMB under control number 0648-0151 and include applications for regulations, subsequent LOAs, and reports.

 Start List of Subjects

 Deputy Assistant Administrator for Regulatory Programs, National Marine Fisheries Service.